Taking Control of Psoriasis. Does Steam Help?

 Skin and Humidity

-Multiple studies have confirmed the benefits of steam rooms on skin, and these therapeutic effects are likely to extend to psoriasis.
+Multiple studies have confirmed the potential benefits of steam rooms on skin, and these possible therapeutic effects are likely to extend to psoriasis.
 While triggers vary between people, one study found that low-humidity, especially cold winter air, can thicken the top layer of skin, which can lead to an immune response that increases inflammation.
 Another study asserted that low humidity is a risk factor for flare-ups of the disease, so the moist heat from a steam room may relieve symptoms and help prevent a breakout.

 Some psoriasis sufferers utilize facial steamers to help remove skin flakes and reduce redness, while opening up pores that will better absorb healing lotions and cleansers that are applied afterward.
-Steam can also help reduce itching and surface irritation of the skin.
-The amount of time needed to produce benefits can be as short as 5-7 minutes, so be aware of how long you spend in a steam room or with a steam product when dealing with psoriasis.
+Steam may also help reduce itching and surface irritation of the skin.
+The amount of time needed to produce benefits may be as short as 5-7 minutes, so be aware of how long you spend in a steam room or with a steam product when dealing with psoriasis.

 Reduce Stress, Reduce Triggers

 Those suffering from psoriasis often point to stress as a trigger for flare-ups.
 Steam rooms are known to help reduce stress and enhance feelings of well-being.
-Not only can a session in a stream room relax the body in a general sense, biological responses to heat hydrotherapy can exert a number of positive effects.
+Not only can a session in a stream room relax the body in a general sense, biological responses to heat hydrotherapy may exert a number of positive effects.

 This occurs through a spectrum of mechanisms.
 When a body is in stress, it releases hormones such as cortisol, which can damage cells in the body and weaken the immune system, reducing the effectiveness of white blood cells.